pedromargolles/pyDecNef/README.md

-# A Python framework to perform real-time fMRI decoding neurofeedback experiments
+# A framework to perform real-time fMRI decoding neurofeedback experiments with Python
 sdfgsfdg